-The population of Midvale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Midvale, 23.83% have at least a bachelor's degree.
+The education level of Midvale citizens is a little higher than the average for US cities and towns: 24.86% of adults in Midvale have at least a bachelor's degree.

-Midvale is a somewhat ethnically-diverse city.
+Midvale is an extremely ethnically-diverse city.
 The people who call Midvale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midvale residents report their race to be White, followed by Asian.
 Midvale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.93% of the city’s residents.
-Important ancestries of people in Midvale include German, Irish, Swedish, and Danish.
+People of Hispanic or Latino origin account for 23.77% of the city’s residents.
+Important ancestries of people in Midvale include German, Irish, Scottish, and Swedish.